csound-flossmanual/csound-floss/book/04-f-granular-synthesis.md

 ## Granular Synthesis Demonstrated Using First Principles

 The following example exemplifies the concepts discussed above.
+None of Csound's built-in granular synthesis opcodes are used, instead&nbsp;
+[schedkwhen](https://csound.com/docs/manual/schedkwhen.html) in
-None of Csound's built-in granular synthesis opcodes are used, instead [schedkwhen](https://csound.com/docs/manual/schedkwhen.html) in instrument 1 is used to precisely control the triggering of grains in instrument 2.
+instrument 1 is used to precisely control the triggering of grains in instrument 2.
 Three notes in instrument 1 are called from the score one